 IT IS STRONGLY RECOMMENDED YOU READ THROUGH THE BILLS BELOW THOROUGHLY BEFORE COMING TO ANY DECISION ON THIS BUSINESS

-Click to read the full text of the UNLAWFUL INTERNET GAMBLING ENFORCEMENT ACT of 2006: The "Unlawful Internet Gambling Enforcement Act of 2006," the most recent and PASSED legislation on internet gambling in the USA.
+Click to read the full text of the UNLAWFUL INTERNET GAMBLING ENFORCEMENT ACT of 2006: The "Unlawful Internet Gambling Enforcement Act of 2006," the most recent and PASSED legislation on online gambling in the USA.

-Click to read the full text of the US HOUSE OF REPRESENTATIVES BILL: The "Comprehensive Internet Gambling Prohibition Act of 2000,", proposed legislation that tried to place a ban on internet gambling in the USA.
+Click to read the full text of the US HOUSE OF REPRESENTATIVES BILL: The "Comprehensive Internet Gambling Prohibition Act of 2000,", proposed legislation that tried to place a ban on online gambling in the USA.
 Enter HR5020 in the box for "By Bill Number" and select "Full Display"

-Click to read the full text of the Failed SENATE (KYL) BILL: proposed legislation to place a ban on internet gambling in the USA.
+Click to read the full text of the Failed SENATE (KYL) BILL: proposed legislation to place a ban on online gambling in the USA.

 Enter S692 in the box for "By Bill Number" and select "Full Display"

 Click to read the full text of the US HOUSE OF REPRESENTATIVES BILL HR3215: proposed legislation to place a ban on online gambling in the USA.

 IT IS STRONGLY RECOMMENDED YOU READ THROUGH THIS BILL THOROUGHLY BEFORE COMING TO ANY DECISION ON THIS BUSINESS